 If the argument message is not undefined, the message own property of the newly constructed object is set to ToString(message).
-Otherwise, the message own property is set to the empty String.

 15.11.3 Properties of the Error Constructor

 The value of the [[Prototype]] internal property of the Error constructor is the Function prototype object (15.3.4).